 To properly prepare for retirement, it’s important to recognize that it is a major life transition that will impact you on an emotional level.
 It helps to prepare yourself emotionally by re-thinking your identity and your place in the world.

-Being a searcher: This is someone who looks into different activities and hobbies once they are retired, similar to how a high school graduate may try different things before settling on a college major.
-Searchers may seek out different volunteer opportunities, take on new projects, or try a new hobby.
+This is someone who looks into different activities and hobbies once they are retired, similar to how a high school graduate may try different things before settling on a college major.
+Searchers may seek out different volunteer opportunities, take on new projects or try a new hobby.

-Becoming an adventurer: People who fall into this category upon retirement typically seek out an entirely new adventure.
+People who fall into this category typically seek out an entirely new adventure.
 For instance, an architect may become an artist, or a dentist may become a baker.
 This type of person considers retirement as a way to make an exciting change in life.

-Becoming an easy glider or retreater: Other identities post-retirement include easy gliders, people who don’t have a set schedule and may do something different each day, or retreaters, those who stay at home ntil they decide what path they want to take next.
+Other identities post-retirement include easy gliders, people who don’t have a set schedule and may do something different each day, or retreaters, those who stay at home until they decide what path they want to take next.

 Purpose and Retirement

-Having an emotionally healthy retirement means acknowledging that you are transitioning into a new lifestyle, with new friends, experiences, and most likely a new identity.
-Retirement requires patience, adjustments, and consideration into your new purpose in life.
+Having an emotionally healthy retirement means acknowledging that you are transitioning into a new lifestyle, with new friends, experiences and most likely a new identity.
+Retirement requires patience, adjustments and consideration of your new purpose in life.

 Lastly, when thinking about retirement, we cannot forget the financial aspect.
 As financial professionals, we are here to help you gain financial confidence and reach your retirement goals as you take on this important life transition.
-Please contact us for a complimentary consultation.
+If you need assistance, don’t hesitate to contact us for a complimentary consultation.